Denver: Economy

 Geography also allows Denver to have a considerable government presence, with many federal agencies based or having offices in the Denver area.
 Along with federal agencies come many companies based on US defense and space projects, and more jobs are brought to the city by virtue of its being the capital of the state of Colorado.
 The Denver area is home to the former nuclear weapons plant Rocky Flats, the Denver Federal Center, Byron G. Rogers Federal Building and United States Courthouse, the Denver Mint, and the National Renewable Energy Laboratory.

-In 2005, a $310.7 million expansion for the Colorado Convention Center was completed, doubling its size.
+In 2005, a $310.7 million expansion of the Colorado Convention Center was completed, doubling its size.
 The hope was the center's expansion would elevate the city to one of the top 10 cities in the nation for holding a convention.

 Denver's position near the mineral-rich Rocky Mountains encouraged mining and energy companies to spring up in the area.
 In the early days of the city, gold and silver booms and busts played a large role in the city's economic success.
 In the 1970s and early 1980s, the energy crisis in America and resulting high oil prices created an energy boom in Denver captured in the soap opera Dynasty.
 Denver was built up considerably during this time with the construction of many new downtown skyscrapers.
 When the price of oil dropped from $34 a barrel in 1981 to $9 a barrel in 1986, the Denver economy also dropped, leaving almost 15,000 oil industry workers in the area unemployed (including former mayor and governor John Hickenlooper, a former geologist), and the nation's highest office vacancy rate (30%).
 The industry has recovered and the region has 700 employed petroleum engineers.
 Advances in hydraulic fracturing have made the DJ Basin of Colorado into an accessible and lucrative oil play.
 Energy and mining are still important in Denver's economy today, with companies such as Ovintiv, Halliburton, Smith International, Rio Tinto Group, Newmont Mining, and Chevron Corporation, headquartered or having significant operations.
 Denver is in 149th place in terms of the cost of doing business in the United States.